-Heavy sigh.
 Have you been in that meeting?

 Traditionally, forecasting models were based on time series techniques that create a forecast based on prior sales history.
 However, where past sales are sufficient for predicting future forecast levels in mid- and long-term planning horizons, they have shown to be less accurate for short-term planning.
-The promise of Demand Sensing is that we can do better.
+The promise of demand sensing is that we can do better.
 In plain English, the premise is this: if the past is the best predictor of the future, it follows that the very recent past is the best predictor of the very near future.

 A methodology and technology for improving near-future forecasts, demand sensing uses detailed short-term demand data.
 Near-future can mean hours or days, depending upon how dynamic your supply chain is.
 Demand sensing grew out of the broader trend toward collaborative supply chains, where insular thinking (“What can we make, transport and deliver?”) has given way to a customer-centric view of the market: what does the customer want and when?
 Customers need their supply chains to simultaneously deliver high service levels and optimized stock levels.

 Planners learned long ago that it’s difficult and time-consuming to force real-time data into existing time-series statistical models.
 It’s not surprising then that demand sensing is fundamentally different in that it often incorporates a broader range of demand signals (including current data from the supply chain) and different mathematical techniques to create a more accurate forecast that responds to real-world events.
-In the Halo view above, the demand sensing forecast tracks well with the rise and fall of actual sales over 14 days while the traditional forecast predicts flat-line results.

-Bottom line: a plan that relies on a weekly or monthly forecast to create a daily forecast from a manually entered day-weight calendar will consistently be less accurate than a daily forecast built using Machine Learning principles derived from daily POS data.
+Bottom line: a plan that relies on a weekly or monthly forecast to create a daily forecast from a manually entered day-weight calendar will consistently be less accurate than a daily forecast built using machine learning principles derived from daily POS data.

-Still, it’s natural to wonder what would happen if we just threw more horsepower at the traditional approach.
+It’s natural to wonder what would happen if we just threw more horsepower at the traditional approach.
 The answer is a bit wonky.

-It turns out that time-series forecast accuracy eventually hits a ceiling.
-A ceiling governed not by computer processing power, but rather fundamental limitations imposed by information theory and the fact that historical data is a flawed predictor of supply chain conditions at any specific moment.
+It turns out that time-series forecast accuracy eventually hits a ceiling; a ceiling governed not by computer processing power, but rather fundamental limitations imposed by information theory and the fact that historical data is a flawed predictor of supply chain conditions at any specific moment.

 Information theory dictates that increasing a model’s sophistication to pursue a ‘perfect fit’ reaches a point where the outcome is decreased forecast accuracy.
 Industry figures show that despite highly tuned models, forecast error remains a challenge.
 Even high-volume consumer packaged products with well-understood seasonality established over decades continue to experience high near-term forecast error rates.